controlecidadao/samantha_ia/README.md

 <br><br>
 # 📝 Future Improvements

-As an experimental project, Samantha has points to be corrected and improved:
+As an experimental project, Samantha has points to be improved:

-* Double click on
+* Create an isolated virtual environment for use with Jupyterlab to allow the installation of other Python libraries and avoid conflicts with the libraries used by Samantha;

+* Try other offline speech-to-text libraries with better accuracy;

 <br><br><br><br>